-Each municipal body will prepare action plan after assessing the status of waste generation and its composition.
-Local body would work-out requirement of tools and equipment to ensure proper; segregation, storage; transportation, processing and disposal of waste.
-This plan will meet the provisions as per Municipal Solid Wastes (Management and Handling) Rules, 2000.
+Each municipal body will prepare action plan in consultation with State Urban Department after assessing the status of waste generation and composition.
+Local body would work-out requirement of tools and equipment to ensure proper; segregation, material recovery, storage, transportation, processing and disposal of waste; and document it in form of DPR.
+This plan will meet the provisions as per Solid Wastes Management Rules, 2016.